youngcm2/cleanco/README.md

-# cleanco - clean organization names
+# cleanco C# - clean organization names

 ## What is it / what does it do?